hfuad/formal-methods-of-computer-algorithms-assignment-1/README.md

 		actual  n*(n-1)= 20

 -------------------
-### display for n= 100
+### display for n= 1000
 #### 1) Using brute-force approach, design an algorithm to find the post-office location minimizing the average distance between the villages and the post office.
-	min distance: 20 	value: 19.132891965605975
+	min distance: 33 	value: 18.809185851542445

 #### 2) Using brute-force approach, design an algorithm to find the post-office location minimizing the maximum distance from a village to the post office.
-	minimize max: 26 	value: 34.713109915419565
+	minimize max: 33 	value: 33.97057550292606

 #### 4) Analyze your designed algorithms mathematically and empirically.
 	Empirical Analysis : complexity O(log n**2)
 	numerical Analysis :
-		n= 100
+		n= 1000
-		iterations= 9900
+		iterations= 999000
-		calculation n**2= 10000
+		calculation n**2= 1000000
-		actual  n*(n-1)= 9900
+		actual  n*(n-1)= 999000

 -------------------
 #### 5)i)Which minimization is more suitable for this application, average or maximum distance and why?
+maximum distance is more suitable since the best location for the post office is the one were it minimizes distance from the farthest village
 #### 5)ii)And which is faster to execute?
-since both have the same complexitiy maximum distance will be faster since it does not calculate and average before choosing the minimum distance
+since both have the same complexity maximum distance will be faster since it does not calculate and average before choosing the minimum distance time for minAverage over 100000
+1.3433499989999997
+time for minimizeMaximum over 100000
+1.248110418